LFUnion/LFOS/README.md

 `yaourt -S i686-elf-gcc`

-We'll accept push requests if they're good.
+We'll accept usefull push requests.
 We need developers, so if you want to contribute, contact us at <lfunion@web.de>.

 ## Documentation